MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- keep section in case linked from Welcome, until checkbox with that label is removed from Stable -->

 In v106, this checkbox has been moved to the top and renamed to **Automatically pretty print in the Sources Panel**.
-See [Automatically pretty print in the Sources Panel](#automatically-pretty-print-in-the-sources-panel), above.

-Status for the checkbox with exact label **Automatically pretty print in the Microsoft Edge Sources Panel**:
 *  This checkbox is not present in Microsoft Edge Canary v106.
+Instead see [Automatically pretty print in the Sources Panel](#automatically-pretty-print-in-the-sources-panel), above.
-*  This checkbox is present in Microsoft Edge Stable v103.<!-- todo -->
+*  This checkbox is present in Microsoft Edge Stable v104.

 <!-- ============================================================================================================================================ -->